Applications are being accepted for the position of Police Recruit with the City of South San Francisco.

 - Skill in using and carrying firearms

-Education: Requires graduation from a U.S. High School or the equivalent; additional education at the community college level preferred.
+- High school diploma or GED.
+Additional education at the community college level is preferred.

 - POST Entry-level Law Enforcement Test Battery (PELLETB)** written examination certificate with a T-score of 48 or higher obtained within the 12 months immediately preceding application submission.